djhert/BasicTimer/README.md

 # BasicTimer
 This is a basic timer that runs on another thread.
-Used to see how long operations take in your Go Applications It's so basic, I did not include error checking.
+Used to see how long operations take in your Go Applications.
+It's so basic, I did not include error checking.

 ## Installation: